Declutter Motivation: How To Declutter The Junk Drawer

 Why not put a knife block into your new empty drawer to keep your knives sharp and organised! click on the image to order from Amazon.

-Why not use your drawer as a charging station for your devices!
+you could use your drawer as a charging station for your devices!